Jain-Swasthik/HTML-CSS-Projects/README.md

 **Installation**

-No special installation is required.
-Just ensure that you have a modern web browser (e.g., Chrome, Firefox, Edge) installed to run the projects.
+You don't need to do any special installation.
+Please make sure that you have a modern web browser (e.g., Chrome, Firefox, Edge) installed to run the projects.

 If you'd like to modify the code, you can use any code editor, such as:

 1.https://code.visualstudio.com/ -VS Code

 2.https://www.sublimetext.com/ -Sublime Text

-**Contributing**
-Contributions are welcome!
-If you have any suggestions or improvements, feel free to fork the repository, make your changes, and submit a pull request.
-Please ensure your code follows best practices and is well-documented.

-**License**
-This repository is licensed under the MIT License.
-See the LICENSE file for more details.